-How to get there: From Nankai Wakayama Station you take the train on KADA line to Kada Station.
-Price of the ticket is 300¥ one-way.
+How to get there: From Nankai Wakayama Station you take the train on the KADA line to Kada Station.
+Price of the ticket is 300¥ (US $2.70) one-way.
 Kada Beach is only 15 minutes away from the train station by foot.

 5. Experience Seine Fishing

-Seine fishing is the authentic way of fishing in Wakayama!
+Seine fishing is the traditional way of fishing in Wakayama!

-This type of fishing includes a big fishnet called “seine” and multiple people using it at the same time.
-The fishing nets are deployed directly from the beach into the water.
-During this activity, you will get to catch some different types of fishes such as horse mackerel, octopus etc. and then enjoy a delicious barbecue and sashimi with the freshly caught fish!
+This type of fishing includes a big fishnet called a “seine” and multiple people using it at the same time.
+The fish nets are deployed directly from the beach into the water.
+During this activity, you will get to catch some different types of fish like horse mackerel, octopus etc. and then enjoy a delicious barbecue and sashimi with the freshly caught fish!
 You can also enjoy some other types of grilled fish, meat and vegetables for additional fees depending on your preferences.
 The fishing takes 30-40 minutes and the BBQ takes 60 minutes.

 Note: This activity is only available from April 1st to November 30th (with the exception of August 13th – 16th).
 You have to book this activity at least 7 days in advance by sending an e-mail at [email protected]

 How to get there: The meeting point is Kataonami Beach.
-To get there, you can take bus 24 (Platform 2) from Wakayama Station and get down at Furobashi station.
+To get there, you can take bus 24 (Platform 2) from Wakayama Station and get off at Furobashi Station.
 The beach is a short walk from the bus station.

-There are many hotels in Wakayama-City that you can choose from, for all types of budgets.
+There are many hotels in the city of Wakayama that you can choose from for all types of budgets.

-During my Wakayama trip, I stayed in two different hotels because I wanted to experience two different neighborhoods that are distant from each other.
-Here is the review of the 2 hotels where I stayed:
+During my Wakayama trip, I stayed in two different hotels because I wanted to experience two different neighborhoods that are distinct from each other.
+Here are my reviews of the 2 hotels where I stayed:

 Wakayama Marina City

-Wakayama Marina City is a gorgeous hotel on Marina City complex, the artificial island located in the south of the city, half an hour away from Wakayama Station.
+Wakayama Marina City is a gorgeous hotel in the Marina City complex, the artificial island located in the south of the city half an hour from Wakayama Station.
 I stayed here on my first day in Wakayama.
-The hotel has a very relaxed, it has a European vibe to it.
-It is also colorful, chic and it provides excellent service!
+The hotel is very relaxed and has a European vibe to it.
+It is also colorful, chic and provides excellent service!

-Your booking at this hotel also includes a free ticket to Porto Europa during your stay and a free ticket to the onsen, which is a great bonus (and a saving of about 4.500¥)!
+Your booking at this hotel also includes a free ticket to Porto Europa during your stay and a free ticket to the onsen, which is a great bonus (and a savings of about 4,500¥) (US $40)!
 They also have some evening parties by the pool that you can join for an additional fee.
 When I was there, they had a Night Pool Party with some DJs and cool music and the entire pool area was full of young Japanese people enjoying the vibe!

 Comfort Hotel Wakayama

 Even though Comfort Hotel Wakayama doesn’t have such a summer breeze vibe and isn’t surrounded by the ocean, it has an extremely convenient location: right near Wakayama Station, only 2 minutes away by foot!
-The hotel looks very good and I stayed here on my second day in the city and I really liked how easy it was to get around, to get to the main Wakayama attractions or to the airport.
-I decided to rent a bike from the hotel, as you can do this for free there and used it for the entire day.
+The hotel looks very nice and I stayed here on my second day in the city; I really liked how easy it was to get around, to get to the main Wakayama attractions or to the airport.
+I decided to rent a bike from the hotel for free and used it for the entire day.

-The breakfast options were very good as well, ranging from traditional Japanese buffet dishes such as noodles, onigiri, salads to pastries, coffee and juices.
-The daily breakfast is served between 6.30AM and 9.30AM.
+The breakfast options were very good as well, ranging from traditional Japanese buffet dishes such as noodles, onigiri, and salads to pastries, coffee and juices.
+The daily breakfast is served between 6:30AM and 9:30AM.

 The rooms are very clean and tidy and all of them are air-conditioned.
-My room was on the last floor of the building and I had a stunning view over the city!
-Another good thing about this hotel is that is only 1 minute away from Kintetsu Department Store, which is a very good shop, similar to a bigger supermarket where you can buy food, sweet drinks and souvenirs for convenient prices!
+My room was on the top floor of the building and I had a stunning view of the city!
+Another good thing about this hotel is that it is only 1 minute away from Kintetsu Department Store, which is a very good shop, similar to a bigger supermarket where you can buy food, sweet drinks and souvenirs for reasonable prices!

 Other great hotels in Wakayama